 8. Aversion to certain tactile sensory experiences

-Do you know how everybody does those adorable smash the cake photo shoots for their baby’s first birthday?
+Do you know how everybody does those adorable cake smash photo shoots for their baby’s first birthday?
 Not us.

 Looking back now, I remember he also avoided the feeling of certain textures on his feet.
 At the beach, or in the yard, he would lift his legs up and yell to avoid having grass or sand touch his toes.

-It was such an unusual reaction for a child, but at the time he was still a baby, it didn’t raise any alarm bells.
+It was such an unusual reaction for a child, but because he was still a baby at the time, it didn’t raise any alarm bells.

 9. He didn’t have the classic symptoms of autism

-Perhaps the biggest reason of all that I missed the more sublt signs of autism in my son, is because he didn’t have the classic signs at all.
+Perhaps the biggest reason that I missed the more subtle signs of autism in my son is because he didn’t have those classic signs of autism that you read when you search online.

 He could say 20 words by his first birthday and was using short sentences by 18 months old.
 He met every single milestone early or on time.

-At 2, he knew his letters, numbers, shapes, planets and more.
-At three he could write his name, recognize sight words and was learning phonics.
+At 2, he knew his letters, numbers, shapes, planets, and more.
+At 3, he could write his name, recognize sight words, and was beginning to learn phonics.

 This is why I ignored my gut when I thought something was different.

-Everything I read about autism online made it seem so definitive that he must have a speech delay to have autism or that he must avoid eye contact, even as signs of high functioning autism.
+Everything I read about autism online made it seem so definitive that he must have a speech delay to have autism or that he must avoid eye contact.
+Avoiding eye contact wasn’t something he did until he got older and became more uncomfortable in social situations.

-But remember, autism is a spectrum and there is no one size fits all.
+But remember, autism is a spectrum, and there is no one-size-fits-all way to recognize if someone is autistic.

-So, as I mentioned at the beginning of this post: If you’re a parent with concerns about your child, always follow your gut and talk to your child’s doctor.
+As I mentioned at the beginning of this post, if you’re a parent with concerns about your child, always follow your gut and talk to your child’s doctor.

 Read the list of official diagnostic criteria for autism here.